 So help them out - add in subheadings to break down your subjects.
 When you’re reading an online article, look at how you’re drawn to website links - they’re usually a different colour and underlined - they attract your attention.
 You can do this with important words and phrases in your blog posts too, by using the ‘bold’ or ‘underline’ text options.
 And, if you want to share lists, use numbers or bullets to make the list stand out, as this helps add more variation in the text.

 You can use any number of these text variations however I wouldn’t recommend using all of them in every blog post though!
 Opt for the most suitable ones and sprinkle them throughout your different blogs.

-Another important text variation you should use, is short paragraphs.
+Another important text variation you should use is short paragraphs.
 In fact, this is one variation I recommend you do with every blog post.
 Remember how most people are skimmers?
-Short paragraphs turn your text into manageable bite size chunks, rather than a massive, long, boring essay.
+Short paragraphs turn your text into manageable bite-size chunks, rather than a massive, long, boring essay.

-Images are the main way we add that instant wow factor – and is it any wonder?
+Images are the main way we add that instant wow factor - and is it any wonder?
 A picture truly does capture things beautifully, without the need for unnecessary words.
-One super-quick improvement you can make to your blog posts, is to use the featured image option.
+One super-quick improvement you can make to your blog posts is to use the featured image option.
 It will place a large ‘feature’ image across the top of your blog posts.

 Another great option is to use social media images in your blog posts.
-Not only do these help break up your text, they also help make it easy for people to share your content!
+Not only do these help break up your text, but they also help make it easy for people to share your content!
 One quick option you can easily implement is a Pinnable graphic for Pinterest.
 (I’d recommend adding it to the end of each blog post).